Skip to main content

 Course Overview

-This Graduate Certificate of Science is delivered online and designed as part of an innovative multi-tiered programme to address the needs and requirements of industry-based learners and making education more accessible.
+This certificate is delivered online and designed as part of an innovative multi-tiered programme to address the needs and requirements of industry-based learners and making education more accessible.
 It is designed so that learners can opt to select the module streams individually as Special Purpose Awards, complete three of the module streams to attain a Level 9 Graduate Diploma or opt for the Level 9 Masters of Science.

 The course will provide students with critical thinking, problem solving, decision making, professionalism and management techniques will be key areas covered by the programme.